 Make sure to convert any Celsius temperature to Kelvin before using it in your calculation.

-The answer is 311.3 K, but the question asks for Celsius, so you subtract 273 to get the final answer of 38.3°C. Notice that the volume never enters the problem.
+2) The question asks for Celsius, so you subtract 273 to get the final answer of 38.3°C. Notice that the volume never enters the problem.
 This is because the problem is asking about the relationship between pressure and temperature; the volume (as well as the moles) remains constant.

 Sometimes a problem will give you one pressure in one unit and ask for the new pressure in a different unit.
 In that case, simply do the problem and then convert the pressure to the different unit.

 Example #3: What is the new pressure (in atm) when a constant volume of gas is heated from 25.1 °C to 37.5 °C?
 The starting pressure is 755.0 mmHg.

 1) Set it up and solve: